verbb/buttonbox/docs/1-field-types.md

 ![text size](http://s3-eu-west-1.amazonaws.com/supercoolplugins/Button-Box/text-size.jpg)

-* Option label: Give your size a name e.g. (e.g. 'Normal', 'Large', or 'Small print')
+* __Option label:__ Give your size a name e.g. (e.g. ‘Normal’, ‘Large’, or ‘Small print’)
-* Value: This appears in your template and will most likely be a CSS class name, but could be a pixel or em value should you be that way inclined.
+* __Value:__ This appears in your template and will most likely be a CSS class name, but could be a pixel or em value should you be that way inclined.
-* Pixel Size: This is the size the option will appear in your select menu.
-N.B.
-It does not necessarily need to correspond to the finished font-size.
+* __Pixel Size:__ This is the size the option will appear in your select menu – it does not necessarily need to correspond to the  font-size you want to use on the front-end.
-* Default: Optionally choose one row to define as your default option for users.
+* __Default:__ Optionally choose one row to define as your default option for users.

 ## Stars

 Make your star ratings shine.
-Simply choose how many stars you'd like to make your rating.
-No fuss, that's it!
+Simply choose how many stars you’d like to make your rating.
+No fuss, that’s it!

 ![star rating](http://s3-eu-west-1.amazonaws.com/supercoolplugins/Button-Box/star-rating.jpg)